open-compensation-token-license/license-token-website/wikisrc/open-source-funding-opportunities.md

 - [Open Collective](https://opencollective.com/): Provides transparency for funding and spending within open source organizations.
 - [Patreon](https://www.patreon.com/): Enables creators to receive consistent monthly support in return for exclusive content or simple recognition.

 These platforms are effective for projects with active communities.
+For more tips, see [crowdfunding open source development](https://www.license-token.com/wiki/crowdfunding-open-source-development).

 ---